tanandy/galaxie-clans/README.md

 - Pure System Admin compliance
 - Pure Syntax Devs compliance

-It will be an honnor if you take our work as an example, our roles are correct if regarding system admin point of view, that unfortunally not the case for many Ansible Roles.
+It will be an honor if you take our work as an example, our roles are correct from a sysadmin point of view.

 All our Work is published under GPLv3.